kstange/MasqueBlizzBars/README.md

 Classic is missing many features from Retail, so unsupported groups will not appear in Masque options.
 Currently, only the following elements are supported by the game:

-* Main Action Bar
+- Main Action Bar
-* Multi Bars (Action Bars 2 - 5)
+- Multi Bars (Action Bars 2 - 5)
-* Possess Bar
+- Possess Bar
-* Stance Bar
+- Stance Bar
-* Pet Bar
+- Pet Bar
-* Vehicle Bar (Wrath Classic and Cataclysm Classic only)
+- Vehicle Bar (Cataclysm Classic only)

 The Extra Action Button was originally added in Cataclysm, but is not yet implemented in Cataclysm Classic.
 I will enable support for it once Blizzard enables it.

-I've done limited testing with Classic Era, Wrath Classic, and Cataclysm Classic because I don't play them, but I believe everything should work.
+I've done limited testing with Classic Era and Cataclysm Classic because I don't play them, but I believe everything should work.
 If you report bugs or submit patches, I'll do my best to address them.

 ## Compatibility